0xk1w1/sysplug/README.md

 Download the zip and rename it to 'sysplug.zip'.
 Install as usual.

 This Plugin has been part of some fiddling with the Joomla CMS and first attempts in PHP development.
-Feel free to edit, contribute, change to your needs.
-I would be happy to see someone making something out of it.
-Anyways, at the end its a simple useless Plugin i developed mainly for learning purpose...

 This is a **System Plugin**, i.e. it replaces given string everywhere on **all** pages!